pl3onasm/Peano/README.md

 ## 🔹 Usage

+- Start the Prolog interpreter in the directory where the database is located:  ```swipl```

-- To load the database into the Prolog interpreter:
+- Load the database into the Prolog interpreter:
   ```?- [peano].```
   or:
   ```?- consult(peano).```
-- To get the full, unabbreviated answer to a query:  hit key   `w`
+- To get the full, unabbreviated answer to a query:  hit key   `w`  after the query has been answered.